wuegaki/wuegaki.github.io/flf.md

 However, despite the rich empirical landscape, a fundamental question still remains open: what, if any, core properties of human language the semantic universals are rooted in.
-An influential hypothesis states that semantic universals are explained by a functional principle favouring a linguis- tic system that supports efficient communication (Kemp et al., 2018).
+An influential hypothesis states that semantic universals are explained by a functional principle favouring a linguistic system that supports efficient communication (Kemp et al., 2018).
 Importantly, this principle is highly general, and suggests that seemingly disparate semantic phenomena may in fact reflect a unified functional pressure.
-However, researchers disagree on whether such a general func- tional perspective alone explains the wide range of semantic universals observed in the literature.
-A distinct view is typically favoured in theoretical linguistics, according to which specific grammatical knowledge encoded in our language faculty—which cannot be reduced to functional pressures— plays an important role in the explanation of semantic universals (e.g., Keenan & Stavi, 1986).
+However, researchers disagree on whether such a general functional perspective alone explains the wide range of semantic universals observed in the literature.
+A distinct view is typically favoured in theoretical linguistics, according to which specific grammatical knowledge encoded in our language faculty—which cannot be reduced to functional pressures— plays an important role in the explanation of semantic universals (e.g., Keenan & Stavi, 1986; Chierchia 2013).

 There is a gap in the current research that hinders us from resolving this tension.
 While the cognitive basis for the universal patterns in the meanings